-The Center for Watersheds and Environmental Sustainability (CWES) was created in 1999 as part of DRI's approach to interdisciplinary research.
-As aquatic environments and watersheds become increasingly stressed from impacts including global climate change, their management for long-term sustainability will be fundamental to overall ecosystem health.
+The Center for Watersheds and Environmental Sustainability is an expert resource used to address watershed science, planning, and restoration, providing the scientific information needed for understanding the behavior of watersheds important for planning and management policy decisions. .
+As aquatic environments and watersheds become increasingly stressed from impacts including global climate change, their management for long-term sustainability is fundamental to overall ecosystem health.

 Our research teams have developed interdisciplinary research tools to advance the understanding of watershed processes and applying that information to other areas of interest, including watersheds outside of the western United States, and surrounding continents.

 The resulting integration has encouraged research and teaching partnerships with institutions external to DRI.
 For example, we conduct research with the University of Nevada, Reno and U.C.
 Davis faculty on collaborative projects and teach courses at the University of Nevada, Reno and Sierra Nevada College.